Forward, Reverse and Improvement 1031 Exchange Structures

 You may occasionally find yourself in a situation where you have no equity left in your rental or investment property.
 This occurs when the fair market value ("FMV") of your rental property has fallen below the amount of your outstanding debt on your property, which in turn eliminates any available equity that you once had.
 This scenario is very common during economic recessions or other downturns in the real estate industry.

 However, you may still have a taxable gain to worry about even when you have no equity left in your rental or investment property.
 You can still complete a 1031 Exchange on rental property that has no cash equity.
 This will allow you to defer the payment of your capital gain and depreciation recapture taxes even though you have no equity.
 We coined the phrase Zero Equity 1031 Exchange™ to help educate investors about this situation.
 You can learn more by reading our article entitled "Saved By A Zero Equity 1031 Exchange."

 Reverse 1031 Exchange

-You may find yourself in a position where you must acquire your like-kind replacement property before you sell your relinquished property in a 1031 Exchange transaction.
+You may find yourself in a situation where you either want to acquire, or must acquire, your replacement property before you can sell your relinquished property in a 1031 Exchange transaction.
 You can accomplish this by structuring a Reverse Exchange.
 Reverse Exchange transactions are structured pursuant to Revenue Procedure 2000-37.

-Exeter Reverse 1031 Exchange Services, LLC administers both safe- harbor and non-safe-harbor Reverse Exchange strategies using both the Exchange First (relinquished property parking) and Exchange Last (like-kind replacement property parking) Reverse 1031 Exchange structures, as well as the recent tax court decision structure Bartell v.
+Exeter Reverse 1031 Exchange Services, LLC administers both safe-harbor and non-safe-harbor Reverse 1031 Exchange strategies using both the Exchange First (relinquished property parking) and Exchange Last (replacement property parking) Reverse 1031 Exchange structures, as well as the recent tax court decision structure Bartell v.
 Commissioner.